Second-order Temporal Pooling for Action Recognition: Classification on the Riemannian Manifold

 \subsection{Log-Euclidean Metric}

-For two KCPs $C_1, C_2\in\spd{d}$, the log-Euclidean distance between them is given by:
+For two KCPs $C_1, C_2\in\spd{d}$, the Log-Euclidean distance between them is given by:

 where $\Log$ is the matrix logarithm, which makes an isomorphic mapping between an SPD matrix $C$ and a symmetric matrix $\Log{C}$, the latter uses the Euclidean geometry and thus similarity could be computed using the standard Frobenius norm.
 An advantage of using $\dist_{LE}$ is that it decouples the constituent matrices, such that the $\Log{}$ operator could be applied during data pre-processing, after which evaluating the similarity involves only computing Euclidean distances, which can be done very fast.
-However, gradient computations using this measure is difficult~\cite{arsigny2006log}, which makes end-to-end learning difficult.
-An RBF kernel using the log-Euclidean metric for SVM classification is introduced in~\cite{li2013log} and has the following form:
+However, gradients of $\Log{}$ is an infinite series~\cite{arsigny2006log}, making end-to-end learning difficult.
+An RBF kernel using the Log-Euclidean metric for SVM classification is introduced in~\cite{li2013log} and has the following form:

 where $\xi$ is a bandwidth parameter.
-Note that, the log-Euclidean kernel can be looked at as the limit of the popular power-normalization strategy, which is known to combat~\emph{burstiness}~\cite{jegou_bursts}, i.e., certain classifiers firing more frequently than others.
-In addition, the log-Euclidean kernel can be directly applied to each block of our BKCP descriptor separately, thus making the scheme efficient (as otherwise one needs to compute the singular values of a very large KCP matrix).
+Note that, the Log-Euclidean kernel can be viewed as the limit of the popular power-normalization strategy, which is known to combat~\emph{burstiness}~\cite{jegou_bursts}, i.e., certain classifiers firing more frequently than others.
+In addition, the Log-Euclidean kernel can be directly applied to each block of our BKCP descriptor separately, thus making the scheme efficient (as otherwise one needs to compute the singular values of a very large KCP matrix).